TehShrike/k/readme.md

 `k set columns [column names]`  A comma-separated list of column names from the board.
 Case sensitive.
 Only tasks in these columns will be displayed.
 If you want to try to fit all the columns in your terminal, set to "all".

+`k set editor [editor]`  Your favorite terminal editor for editing task descriptions or adding long comments.
+Example: `k set editor vim`

 If you want to check the current value of any of the settings above, you can see it by typing `k get [setting name]`.

 # Usage

+To refresh your memory on usage from the command-line, just run `k` and it will echo out the cheat sheet.

 ## View your tasks